etienneschalk/scientific-data-viewer/README.md

 2. **uv not available**:

-    - The extension will offer to install uv automatically when creating an extension environment
-    - You can also install uv manually: `pip install uv` or `curl -LsSf https://astral.sh/uv/install.sh | sh`
+    - Install uv manually: `pip install uv` or `curl -LsSf https://astral.sh/uv/install.sh | sh`
-    - If uv installation fails, the extension will fall back to Python venv and pip
+    - If uv is not installed, the extension will fall back to using the Python extension's interpreter
     - When using uv, the extension automatically installs Python 3.13 for optimal performance

 3. **Missing packages**: